dat2Cph/content/oop_git_tdd/git-tdd/git.md

   - A pull request is a feature that allows developers to propose changes to a repository.
 Other developers can review the proposed changes, discuss potential modifications, and even push follow-up commits if necessary.
 Once the changes are approved, the pull request can be merged into the repository.
   - Pull requests can only be opened between two branches that are different (i.e., have at least one commit that is not in the other branch) or between a repository and a fork.
   - Folow these [6 steps](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request#creating-the-pull-request) to create a pull request.
-15. Undoing changes with reset, revert and checkout
+15. Undoing changes with reset, revert and restore
+  - **Make a copy of entire repo before doing these operations**.
+Especially untill you know what you are doing!
+  - `reset`: **Changes git history**.
+Use with caution! and never when changes are pushed to github, `revert`: Does not change git history.
+It is about making a new commit, that makes changes to old commits.
+Use this if you have already pushed your changes to a remote repository!, `restore`: . restore a file from a previous commit!
-  - change a wrong commit message: `git commit --amend -m "New commit message"` will change the last commit message.
+  - **change a wrong commit message**: `git commit --amend -m "New commit message"` will change the last commit message.
-  -
+  - **revert commits** but **keep staged changes**: `git reset --soft HEAD~3`: reverts the last 3 commits and puts the changes in the staging area.
+  - remove commits and delete changes (**Dangerous**) `git reset --hard HEAD~3` removes the last 3 commits and discards the changes.
+  - remove commits and unstage changes `git reset --mixed HEAD~3`: reverts the last 3 commits and discards the changes from staged area but **keeps** the changes in the working directory.
+  - revert a commit: `git revert <commit hash>`: creates a new commit that undoes the changes made in the specified commit
+  - remove changes to working tree since last commit: `git stash`: temporarily stores all modified tracked files and leave working tree clean (as it were when you last committed)
+  - restore a file from a previous commit: `git restore <filename>`: restores the specified file from the last commit
-16. Rebasing vs. merging vs. cherry-picking
+16. **Rebasing** vs. **merging** vs. **cherry-picking**
   - Rebasing is the process of moving or combining a sequence of commits to a new base commit.
 Rebasing is most useful and easily visualized in the context of a feature branching workflow.
 The general process can be visualized as "moving the base of a branch onto a different point".
     - `git rebase <branchname>`: rebases the current branch onto another branch
     - `git rebase -i <branchname>`: rebases the current branch onto another branch and allows you to interactively reword, edit, delete, and squash commits
   - Cherry-picking is the process of applying a commit from one branch to another.
 It is useful for picking a single commit from a branch and applying it to another branch.
     - `git cherry-pick <commit hash>`: applies the changes made in the specified commit to the current branch
+  - Merging is the process of combining two branches.
+Merging is usually done to incorporate changes made in one branch into another branch.
+For example, a feature branch can be merged into the main branch once the feature is complete.
+    - `git merge <branchname>`: merges a branch into the current branch
 17. Stashing changes
   - purpose: temporarily store changes that you don't want to commit immediately
   - `git stash`: temporarily stores all modified tracked files
   - `git stash pop`: applies the most recently stashed changes to the working directory
   - `git stash list`: lists all stashed changesets
-18. Viewing and comparing changes with `git diff`
-  - `git diff`: shows the changes made to the files since the last commit
-  - `git diff <filename>`: shows the changes made to a specific file since the last commit
-  - `git diff <commit hash> <filename>`: shows the changes made to a specific file since a previous commit
-  - `git diff <branchname>`: shows the changes made to the files in the current branch since the specified branch
-19. Making a branch from a previous commit (useful when you want access to a previous version of the code)
+18. Making a branch from a previous commit (useful when you want access to a previous version of the code)
   - `git branch <branchname> <commit hash>`: creates a new branch from a previous commit

 ### Dos and Don'ts